Table of Contents

 This requires attention to where the atmosphere is gaining or losing energy, where moisture and aerosols are creating buoyancy, and where vertical or horizontal gradients are building pathways for organized motion.
 When seen in this way, the atmosphere becomes a continuously adjusting system in which each change in structure reflects a change in the strength or configuration of the underlying processes.

-This perspective improves forecasting because it treats the relevant interactions directly rather than relying on surface-level analogies.
+This perspective improves forecasting because it treats the relevant interactions directly rather than relying on phenomenological analogies.
 A forecaster who can identify when the boundary layer is primed for deep coupling, when radiative cooling at cloud top will strengthen ascent, or when microphysical activity will alter lapse rates is better positioned to anticipate how the atmosphere will reorganize itself.
 This approach also sharpens the diagnosis of severe weather potential, because it reveals when the atmosphere is assembling the specific combinations of buoyancy, shear, and microphysical activity that allow rotation to organize and storms to intensify.

 A process-based approach therefore offers a pathway to more consistent and physically grounded forecasts, because it connects the behavior of the atmosphere at small scales to the patterns that emerge across the troposphere and ultimately give rise to the weather we observe.